peterhry/peterhrynkow.com/_drafts/component-api.md

 ### Customization

-It’s no secret that component-based design systems improve user experience by increasing visual and functional consistency.
-That being said, users often want to customize the appearance and behaviour of components.
+Component-based design systems improve user experience by increasing visual and functional consistency.
+It’s no wonder so many organizations design, build, and publish their own component library.

+Consistency is great but what about users who want to customize the appearance and behaviour of components.
 How do you reconcile these two opposing ideas?

-🧘‍♀️🗿
+🗿------------------🧘‍♀️

 Should a component enforce visual consistency by restricting access to its template and styles, or give the consumer options for overriding its appearance?